SvenPaterson/oRinGD/README.md

 oRinGD (O-Ring Gas Decompression) is a specialized image analysis tool for evaluating O-ring seal damage according to ISO 23936-2 Annex B standards.
 The application allows users to trace and quantify cracks in O-ring cross-sections, automatically calculating damage ratings for rapid gas decompression (RGD) testing.

+Built with the help of AI because I just don't have time to git gud and write this from scratch myself.

 ## Features

 - **Interactive crack tracing** on O-ring cross-section images